shenrique08/data-structures-and-algorithms-02/README.md

-# Practices of Graph, Tree and some other data structures
+# Practices of Graph, Tree, Sorting Algorithms and some other data structures